Cyanilux/ToDo/README.md

 <br />
 ## Known Bugs :
 • Regular object references may be lost if a To Do list component is moved between scenes.
 (Cross-scene object references are unaffected)<br />
 • Creating a Prefab from a GameObject containing the To Do list will update regular object references to the cross-scene method so they are not lost.
-However this can only occur if the To Do list is seleted / visible in the inspector currently.<br />
+However this can only occur if the To Do list is selected / visible in the inspector currently.<br />
 <br />
 @Cyanilux<br />
 :)